umesh-lewa/EmailServiceApp/README.md

+SpringBoot Application to Automaticallly Send Emails

+Uses Gmail SMTP

+Input is CSV file

+Uses CSVParser to parse the input data

+FrontEnd in Simple JSP page with a Form

-Trigering a new Job will a start a cronJob.
+Trigering Submit will a start a cronJob.

+Inserts Each Email with Success/Failure Status into Heroku ClearDB MySQL

 Viewing results will get Previously sent Email stats from DB.